2018 South America tornado outbreak: Surveys

 Detection of a tornado damage path north of Pontão, RS.
 The GFW algorithm detected forest areas of forest loss in pink; reflectivity shows the full tornado path below.

 Damage surveys were necessary in order to establish a cause for the damage, as the nocturnal nature of the outbreak resulted in a lack of visual confirmation of tornadoes.
-However, surveying the damage proved a challenge due to limited resources and the remote areas which were affected.
+However, surveying the damage proved a challenge due to limited resources and the remoteness of affected areas.
 Nonetheless, surveyors from the Federal University of Santa Maria (UFSM) and Brazil Civil Defense jointly surveyed many areas of damage.
 Most attention was given to the long-tracked Coxilha tornado, as it was more difficult to survey shorter and weaker tornadoes due to the aforementioned difficulties.
 The choice to survey damage using the original Fujita Scale rather than the newer Enhanced Fujita Scale was made because of the lack of adaptations to the latter based on Brazilian building codes.
 Due to limitations with ground surveying, aerial surveying and analysis of satellite imagery were useful in assessing damage and path size.
 Deforestation detection programs were also helpful in this regard.

 Based on their partial damage survey, UFSM researchers assessed the intensity of the Coxilha at F3 strength.
-However, they warned that their damage analysis may have underestimated the actual intensity of the tornadoes, and even suggested that the Coxilha and Sarandi tornadoes may have been capable of producing violent (F4+) damage.
-Meanwhile, separate damage analyses by other meteorological organizations, including MetSul Meteorologia, resulted in F4 ratings for the Coxilha tornado.
+However, they warned that their damage analysis may have underestimated the actual intensity of the tornadoes, suggesting that the Coxilha and Sarandi tornadoes—both rated F3—may have been capable of producing violent (F4+) damage.
+Meanwhile, separate damage analyses by other meteorological organizations, MetSul Meteorologia and PREVOTS, resulted in F4 ratings for the Coxilha tornado.
 (Note: Although UFSM researchers rated the Coxilha tornado F3, they explicitly noted that its intensity may have been underrated by their analysis and that the observed tornado debris signature suggested F4+ intensity.
 Other meteorological organizations rated the tornado F4, thus the F4 rating is used in this article.)